Back Pain Chiropractor Beaverton – What is Chiropractic Adjustment?

-- Are their certain activities that make the pain better or worse?
+- Are there certain activities that make the pain better or worse?

-- Was their an injury that you are aware of?
+- Was there an injury that you are aware of?

 - Does your daily routine include any strenuous activities or do you sit at a desk all day?

 - What does your diet usually consist of?

 The goal of asking all of these questions is so that your Chiropractor can familiarize themselves with you.
 The more information that they can gather about your lifestyle and body, the better they can treat you.

 Getting answers to questions regarding your lifestyle is vital because there may be certain changes that need to be made in order to relieve your pain and keep it in remission.

 The answers to questions regarding your symptoms and potential injuries are important to gather so that your Chiropractor knows what to look for and how to proceed with the next phases of the diagnostic process.

 After completing the interview and getting the answers to important questions regarding the patient’s symptoms and lifestyle, the next phase of the diagnostic process usually involves a physical examination.